-Although LRT markets are not sizeable enough to present immediate systemic concerns, their potential size is enormous.
+Although LRT markets are not large enough to present immediate systemic concerns, their potential size is enormous.
 LRT leads to linkages between and across firms involved in the risk transfer chain.
-These linkages are important from a microprudential perspective, yet may even become an issue on a macropudential or systemic scale.
+These linkages are important from a microprudential perspective, yet may even become an issue on a macroprudential or systemic scale.

-The potential size is to a large extent dependent on official policy regarding longevity risk transfers away from corporate pension funds, which seems quite ambivalent in many jurisdictions.
-Plus in some countries the public sector owns most of the longevity risk (e.g., France and Japan) and in others most corporate funds have transferred their longevity risk to their employees and pensioners via DC plans.
+The potential size is to a large extent dependent on official policy regarding longevity risk transfers away from corporate pension funds - policy that seems quite ambivalent in many jurisdictions.
+Plus, in some countries, the public sector owns most of the longevity risk (eg France and Japan) and in others most corporate funds have transferred their longevity risk to their employees and pensioners via DC plans.
 In the end, policy decisions with respect to LRT markets are very much intertwined with policy positions regarding the optimal "home" for longevity risk.

-4.2 Risk Management Challenges
+4.2 Risk management challenges

 A key risk that may arise from LRT is counterparty default risk.
-Buy-ins, longevity swaps, longevity insurance, and longevity bonds all create counterparty risk to the cedent, though to varying degrees.
+Buy-ins, longevity swaps, longevity insurance, and longevity bonds all create counterparty risk to the cedent, although to varying degrees.
 By contrast, buy-outs usually do not expose the cedent to counterparty risk.
-In fact, following a buy-out, except in Germany and the United States the cedent's obligations to employees typically cease to exist.
+In fact, following a buy-out, the cedent's obligations to employees typically cease to exist, except in Germany and the United States.29

 Table 1 describes the counterparty risk originating from different types of transactions, and the risk management approaches that could be used to mitigate this risk.
 In the case of buy-ins and longevity insurance, the longevity risk cedent is exposed to the ability to pay by the (re)insurer.
-While it surely helps that (re)insurers are regulated entities, experiences of the financial crisis of 2008-09 have highlighted the importance of sound risk management regardless.
-Note that a buy-in leads to a larger counterparty risk exposure than a comparable longevity insurance transaction, as principal and investment risk are also exchanged in case of buy-ins.
+While it surely helps that (re)insurers are regulated entities, the experience of the 2008-09 financial crisis has highlighted the primary importance of sound risk management.
+Note that a buy-in leads to a larger counterparty risk exposure than a comparable longevity insurance transaction, as principal and investment risk are also exchanged in the case of buy-ins.